schoolex/nodejs-boilerplate/README.md

 - the builded app located in `dist`.

 ### Setting up mongodb
 Using the docker compose file, we can spawn a local docker img of mongodb.
-Currently, the docker compose yml is designed to spin up a copy of the app and mongodb.
+Currently, the docker compose yml is designed to spin up a copy of both the app and mongodb.
 For testing purposes, we are only interested in setting up mongodb.
 The default config for mongodb can be found in the yml file.

-Run the command `docker-compose up -d`
+This can be done by running the command `docker-compose up -d`

 ### Setting up env variables
-Create a copy of the `.example.env` file, rename it `.env`.
+Create a copy of the `.example.env` file and rename it to `.env`.
 All the required env variables should be set inside this .env file.
 JWT secret can be ignored if no auth strategy is implemented

 <br>
 <br>